Exploring Mental Illness Risk Factors: What Are The Environmental Causes Of Schizophrenia?

 According to an article published by the University of Cambridge, the hereditary component of schizophrenia spectrum disorders can be considered well-established.
 Though less than 1% of the global population is estimated to be affected by schizophrenia, research shows that “the risk of developing schizophrenia in family members increases with the degree of biological relatedness to the patient — greater risks are associated with higher levels of shared genes.”

-In fact, a systematic review of data drawn from family, identical twin, and adoption studies has shown “overwhelming evidence of a substantial genetic component in schizophrenia.”
+In fact, a systematic review of data drawn from family, identical twins, and adoption studies has shown “overwhelming evidence of a substantial genetic component in schizophrenia.”
 However, the same review concluded that “environmental factors both add to and interact with genetic factors” to contribute to schizophrenia’s onset.

 A middle aged man in a white shirt leans over the kitchen counter to look closely at the laptop open infront of him.